jb102002/TryHackMe-Write-Ups/Operation Coldstart/README.md

 Interesting...
 The website acts as a URL Previews service that fetches external URLs and displays previews of the contents in your browser.
 The "© Volt Labs · do not expose externally" footer in the page confirms that this page should not be public.
 It is anyways.

-This functionality is a classic Server Side Request Forgery Target (SSRF).
-If so we can borrow the server's network position to reach internal services and resources that are otherwise inaccessible from outside the network.
+This functionality is a classic Server Side Request Forgery (SSRF) target.
+If so, we can possibly borrow the server's network position to reach internal services.

 **Lets check our endpoints**